Getting Past the Glass Floor

 An Opportunity with Matrix Leadership

 When I took the Matrix Leadership workshop I was so deeply impressed by how it builds a strong relational infrastructure in the matrix of interpersonal relationships in a group and the impacts that has, that I decided to bring this workshop to the UK for the first time.
 I believe that it is sorely needed to address gaps and failures in organisations struggling to transition to Teal ways of working.
-I’ve invited Amina Knowlan, co-creator and Trainer of the framework, to come to London to co-deliver the 4-day Matrix Essentials workshop from April 2nd to 5th, 2020.
+I’ve invited Amina Knowlan, co-creator and Trainer of the framework, to come to London to co-deliver the 4-day Matrix Essentials workshop on dates tbc.
 This is the first (and perhaps only) such workshop being offered in Western Europe.

 Find out more and book here.
 If you are involved in self-organisation, I hope to see you there.
 I am convinced of this work’s value and am investing my personal time and energy into hosting this workshop!